 After December 31, 2016, all new and existing Limited Branch and Limited FFI IRS FATCA registrations will be placed in “registration incomplete” status in the IRS FATCA portal.

 In addition to updating the status of Limited Branches and Limited FFIs in the IRS FATCA portal, it will be necessary to evaluate the current status of PFFIs and Registered Deemed-Compliant FFIs to the extent their status has been adversely impacted by non-compliant branches and FFIs.

-For further guidance on Limited Branches and Limited FFIs and assistance in amending the IRS FATCA registrations for your Limited Branches and Limited FFIs in the IRS FATCA portal, contact me at firstname.lastname@example.org
+For further guidance on Limited Branches and Limited FFIs and assistance in amending the IRS FATCA registrations for your Limited Branches and Limited FFIs in the IRS FATCA portal, contact me via my contact page or at firstname.lastname@example.org.